CHEYSOFF/PACMAN/README.md

 # PACMAN
 All you need to download is pacman.exe.
-If you want leaderboard to work, you need either to download leaderboard.txt file or to create it
+If you want leaderboard to work, you need either to download leaderboard.txt file or to create it Controls are W A S D (English only)